tumuyan/RealSR-NCNN-Android/README.md

 ![](chainner-pth2ncnn.png)

 ## How to build RealSR-NCNN-Android-GUI
-Build `RealSR-NCNN-Android-CLI` by yourself or download `assets.zip` from github release page, the zip file contains models & elf files.
+Build `RealSR-NCNN-Android-CLI` by yourself or download `assets.zip` from github release page, the zip file contains models & ELF files.
 Unzip and put them to this folder, then build it with Android Studio.
 The direct download link for current version: https://github.com/tumuyan/RealSR-NCNN-Android/releases/download/1.10.0/assets.zip